-Click here to see the trailhead location in Google Maps.
+Here’s the trailhead location in Google Maps.

 The descent ends in a long straight section of road.
-As the road levels out it also leaves the old growth, emerging into Horse Prairie.
+As the road levels out it abruptly leaves the old growth, running through spruce woods for a few yards before emerging into Horse Prairie.
 Just ahead is a large wooden boundary sign.
 The land ahead belongs to the Humboldt Redwood Company and is, presumably, off-limits, but there’s no gate or "no trespassing" sign, so it’s probably OK to continue perhaps 100 yards further to get the full vista of the Bull Creek valley to your right.

 Turn around and return the way you came.

-© 2010 David Baselt
+© 2010, 2021 David Baselt